ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/tree-data/index.md

 <grid-example title='Group Selects Children' name='group-selects-children' type='generated' options='{ "enterprise": true, "exampleHeight": 525, "modules": ["clientside", "rowgrouping"] }'></grid-example>

-## Providing Hierarchical Data via API

-Below is an example of utilising `api.applyServerSideRowData` to populate data.
-The datasource is only used to provide root level rows, and when these are loaded the grid is provided the child row data via the API.

-<grid-example title='Hierarchical Data' name='hierarchy' type='generated' options='{ "enterprise": true, "modules": ["serverside", "menu", "columnpanel"] }'></grid-example>

 ## Next Up

 Continue to the next section to learn about [Pivoting](/pivoting/).